-A series of ICs are required to implement, maintain and monitor these ECs.
-Currently, the NYSDEC is responsible for implementing, maintaining, and monitoring the ECs under the SSF program.
-The Environmental Easement requires compliance with these ICs, to ensure that:
+A series of ICs are required to implement, maintain and monitor the EC.
+Currently, the NYSDEC is responsible for implementing, maintaining, and monitoring the EC under the SSF program.
+The Environmental Notice requires compliance with these ICs, to ensure that:

-- All ECs must be operated and maintained as specified in this SMP - All ECs on the Site must be inspected and certified at a frequency and in a manner defined in this SMP - Groundwater and other environmental or public health monitoring must be performed as defined in this SMP - Data and information pertinent to SM for the Controlled Property must be reported at the frequency and in a manner defined in this SMP - On-site environmental monitoring devices, including but not limited to groundwater monitoring wells, must be protected and replaced as necessary to ensure continued functioning in the manner specified in this SMP.
+- All ECs are operated and maintained as specified in this SMP - All ECs on the Site are inspected and certified at a frequency and in a manner defined in this SMP - Groundwater and other environmental or public health monitoring must be performed as defined in this SMP - Data and information pertinent to SM for the Controlled Property are reported at the frequency and in a manner defined in this SMP - On-site environmental monitoring devices, including but not limited to groundwater monitoring wells, are protected and replaced as necessary to ensure continued functioning in the manner specified in this SMP.

-In addition, the Environmental Easement places the following restrictions on the property:
+In addition, the Environmental Notice places the following restrictions on the property:

-- Required compliance with the approved SMP - Restrict the use of groundwater as a source of potable water, without necessary water quality treatment as determined by the NYS Department of Health (NYSDOH) and/or the NYSDEC - If requested upon, the owner of the Property shall provide information to the NYSDEC to assist the NYSDEC in providing a periodic certification, prepared and submitted by a professional engineer or environmental professional.
-The periodic certification will certify that the IC/ECs put in place are unchanged from the previous certification, comply with the SMP, and have not been impaired - The owner of the Property shall assist the NYSDEC to continue in full force and effect any IC/ECs required for the Remedy and shall not, through any act or omission, interfere with the NYSDEC's maintenance and monitoring of such controls.
-Limit the use and development of the property to industrial, commercial, or restricted residential only.
+- Required compliance with the approved SMP - Restrict the use of groundwater as a source of potable water, without necessary water quality treatment as determined by the NYS Department of Health (NYSDOH) and/or the NYSDEC

+- If requested upon, the owner of the Property shall provide information to the NYSDEC to assist the NYSDEC in providing a periodic certification, prepared and submitted by a professional engineer or environmental professional.
+The periodic certification will certify that the IC/ECs put in place are unchanged from the previous certification, comply with the SMP, and have not been impaired. - The owner of the Property shall assist the NYSDEC to continue in full force and effect any IC/ECs required for the Remedy and shall not, through any act or omission, interfere with the NYSDEC's maintenance and monitoring of such controls.
+Limit the use and development of the property to commercial or industrial only.